 According to a ruling by the UN World Tourism Organisation, the famous Silk Road begins in Xian, the ancient capital of China, and ends 5,088 miles distant, in the Cheshire town of Macclesfield.
-Just why Macclesfield became the centre of silk-weaving in this country is unclear but there were 71 mills of various kinds operating at the beginning of the nineteenth century and, according to some sources, it was the biggest producer of finished silk in the world.
+Just why Macclesfield became the centre of silk-weaving in this country is unclear but there were 71 mills of various kinds operating at the beginning of the nineteenth century.
 One reason for its growth is that the Spitalfields silk weavers, once the centre of the English industry after the arrival of Huguenot weavers, obtained fixed prices for their product so the merchants left for the north where they had cheaper labour.
 It is an old place with a charter dating from the 13th century.
 Now it is a quietly prosperous commuter town blessed with mainline connections to Manchester.

 The 109 takes one onward to Leek, another slightly battered old town set in the Staffordshire hills whose main claim is that it was the home of the prolific Sugden architectural practice which designed most of the town's public buildings and much else beyond and was a friend and associate of William Morris.
-It is also the start of the 18 bus which goes down to the huge busstation in Hanley, one of the six towns which make up the city of Stoke-on-Trent
+It is also the start of the 18 bus which goes down to the huge bus-station in Hanley, one of the six towns which make up the city of Stoke-on-Trent